 - This will vary through the week.
 General schedules and expectations will be provided soon.
 Students and parents will receive each week’s schedule on the Friday before.

 Health and Safety

-We will be checking temperatures for all staff and students as they arrive on campus each day.
+- We will be checking temperatures for all staff and students as they arrive on campus each day.
 If someone has a temperature of 100.4 or more, we will conduct a second temperature check within five minutes to ensure that the temperature is accurate.
 If it is determined that the temperature is more than 100.4, the individual will not be permitted to remain on campus.
-All BCS employees and campus guests will be required to wear a mask on campus.
-Students, grades TK-2, will be encouraged, but not required, to wear a mask.
-Students, grades 3-8, will be required to wear a mask while on campus.
+All BCS students, employees, and campus guests will be required to wear a mask on campus.
 Gloves are not required but will be available upon request.

-Students who develop COVID-19 symptoms will be isolated in our new school sick isolation room until a parent arrives.
-Faculty will be required to promptly leave campus.
+- Students who develop or evidence COVID-19 symptoms will be isolated in the school sick room until a parent or guardian arrives to pick them up.
+Faculty and staff who evidence COVID-19 symptoms will be required to leave campus immediately.

-The entire classroom will be closed for two weeks after a student or teacher tests positive for COVID-19.
-The school will then switch to distance learning when there are multiple positive cases in multiple classroom cohorts.
-Bethany will contact LA County Health Department as required for reporting, contact tracing, and instructions.
-Bethany will then determine a plan of action for the infected individual and any other individuals who had been in contact with that person will be based on direction from the LA County Health Department, proximity to and the duration of time that the infected individual spent with other people, and Centers for Disease Control (CDC).
+- The entire classroom will be closed for two weeks after a student or teacher tests positive for COVID-19.
+The school will switch to distance learning when there are multiple positive cases in multiple classroom cohorts.
+Bethany will contact LA County Department of Public Health as required for reporting, contact tracing, and instructions.
+Bethany will then determine a plan of action for the infected individual and any other individuals who had been in contact with that person will be based on direction from the LA County Department of Public Health, proximity to and the duration of time that the infected individual spent with other people, and Centers for Disease Control (CDC).